-Kerry Abrams, Provost’s Office, Law
+Kerry Abrams, Provost’s Office, Law (Guest)

 Esther Poveda, Spanish, Arts and Sciences

 Agenda: Discussion with Kerry and Laura about Provost’s Office Response to GFC recommendations concerning Non-Tenure Track Faculty, the new policies and their implementation.

-Kerry explained that the Provost’s Office has responded to GFC feedback.
-For example, enhanced job protection and promotion replaced Evergreen, although deans disliked that change because it decreased their flexibility in hiring and firing.
-But the change was a response to feedback from Faculty Senate and GFC.
+Kerry Abrams began by acknowledging the long process for developing this policy.
+The Provost’s Office had it in development for several years because of significant input from the Faculty Senate, the General Faculty Council, and school Deans.
+She noted, for example, that the original policy called for an “evergreen” contract that replaced ECE with basic two-year notice for non-renewal.
+In consultation with faculty across grounds, the policy was changed to reinstitute ECE-like protections tied to promotion.
+Although deans disliked that change because it decreased their flexibility in hiring and firing, the change was instituted in response to feedback from the Faculty Senate and GFC.

 Kerry emphasized three main issues that the Provost’s Policy for Non-Tenure Track Faculty tried to resolve:

-Create a real career path for general faculty, which hadn’t existed in some schools.
+Create a real career path for general faculty with meaningful promotion criteria, which hadn’t existed in some schools.

-Establish consistency across the university with a recognition that there needs to be flexibility within each school.
+Establish greater consistency across the university, while still recognizing the need for flexibility within each school.

 Distinguish general faculty roles from tenure and tenure-track roles.
-These distinctions had become fuzzy and were creating equity problems.
-They were also creating competitiveness problems.
-There were often no differences in hiring for tenure-track and non-tenure-track positions.
-Deans are also now including general faculty jobs in their hiring plans--before they were often an afterthought.
-Deans are thinking more about the value of these positions.
+General faculty are typically hired to fulfil a particular role in the department and therefore do not have the same mix of teaching, scholarship, and service responsibilities as tenure-track faculty members.
+But, these distinctions had become fuzzy and were creating equity and competitiveness problems.
+The policy was designed to push departments to think more carefully about why a particular position is tenure-track or general faculty.
+One positive change Kerry noted is that Deans are now including general faculty jobs in their hiring plans--before some departments’ plans focused exclusively on tenure-track faculty.
+Deans are thinking more about the value of general faculty positions.

-The Provost’s Office is conducting a review of the policy and its implementation one year later.
-They realized that they needed time for the schools to come up with their own implementations.
-They had to see how it was working out or not.
-Now they are ready for feedback.
+The Provost’s Office planned to conduct a review of the policy and its implementation one year later.
+They realized that they needed time for the schools to come up with their own implementation policies.
+They anticipated that problems would arise in practice and that some adjustments to the policy would be necessary.

-The major issues that have been identified are:
+Kerry then turned to the GFC’s March 2017 report on the policy, which identified several major issues:

-the system of tracks
+the track system

 the requirement that contracts be for three years after the first three one-year contracts

-specifics about promotion policies in schools,
+specifics about promotion policies in schools

 the ability to move from the general faculty track